-- Southwestern’s tree-shaded campus is everything you can imagine when you dream about college, and then some.
-Grand buildings radiate around the heart of the campus offering a spacious sports and recreational center, research laboratories, two live performance theaters, an observatory and a community garden.
-In total, 70 percent of students live in roomy, on-campus apartments or residence halls, which include wireless internet, cable TV and housekeeping service.
+- Southwestern’s tree-shaded campus is everything you can imagine when you dream about college—and then some.
+Grand buildings radiate around the heart of the campus, offering a spacious sports and recreational center, research laboratories, two live performance theaters, an observatory, and a community garden.
+In total, 78% of students live in roomy on-campus apartments or residence halls, which include wireless Internet, cable TV, and housekeeping service.

 - Southwestern Pirates compete in NCAA Division III basketball, cross country, golf, lacrosse, soccer, swimming, tennis, track and field, men’s baseball and football, and women’s volleyball and softball.
 Intramural and club sports include handball, rock climbing, ultimate frisbee and dodgeball, to name a few.

-- Friday Night Live: From internationally known performers to homegrown singer/songwriters, Friday nights at Southwestern are a big deal!
-Entertainment comes in all forms including illusionists, magicians, jugglers, comedians, slam poets, casino nights, mentalists, ventriloquists, movie nights and bands/artists covering a multitude of musical genres like pop, folk, country, bluegrass, Latin, fusion, rock punk, indie, zydeco, hip-hop and blues, just to name a few.
+- Student Activities at Southwestern offers a range of entertainment including magicians, jugglers, comedians, poets, casino nights, ventriloquists, movie nights, and bands or artists covering a multitude of musical genres, from pop, folk, country, bluegrass, Latin, and fusion to rock, punk, indie, zydeco, hip-hop, and blues.

-Southwestern University fields 20 varsity teams, competing at the NCAA Division III level as a member of the Southern Collegiate Athletic Conference (SCAC).
-Southwestern offers a full athletic experience, as more than 80 percent of our students participate in intercollegiate athletics, intramurals or club sports.
+Southwestern University fields 20 varsity teams, competing at the NCAA Division III level as a member of the Southern Collegiate Athletic Conference (football is a member of the American Southwest Conference).
+Southwestern offers a full athletic experience: more than 60% of our students participate in intercollegiate athletics, intramurals, or club sports.

 20 varsity teams in the NCAA Division III, Southern Collegiate Athletic Conference: